Introduction

 What documents should you have ready for the interview?

-- Social Security Number: This is fundamental for identification.
+- Identification: This is fundamental for identification.

 Real-world experiences from others highlight that being organized can lead to a more efficient appointment.
 Representatives often appreciate the thoroughness of well-prepared applicants.
 Practicing explanations of your documents beforehand can also boost your confidence during the call.
 Remember, you are not alone in this journey; we’re here to help.